 The health of the worldwide banking system and capital markets also affects our liquidity.
 If financial institutions that have extended credit commitments to us are adversely affected by the conditions of the U.S., foreign or international banking system and capital markets (including as a result of rising interest rates, economic downturns or other developments), they may refuse or be unable to fund borrowings under their credit commitments to us.
-The U.S. Federal Reserve raised interest rates several times during 2022 and has signaled further rate increases in the near term.
+The U.S. Federal Reserve has raised interest rates several times during 2022 and 2023 and has signaled the possibility of further rate increases in the near term.
 Volatility in the banking system and capital markets, as well as any further increase in interest rates or adverse economic, political, public health or other global conditions, could also make it difficult or more expensive for us to maintain our existing credit facilities or refinance our debt.